Alright, Satterwhite Chiropractic can't give you a piece of chocolate via the computer, but we do have the power to share some of its perks with you.

 - Moderate (not too much!) consumption of dark chocolate offers blood pressure lowering effects and anti-inflammatory activity.
 (3,6)

-- The anti-oxidants and the larger magnesium content in dark chocolate may improve constipation trouble and even speed up bowel movements!
+- The anti-oxidants and the bigger magnesium content in dark chocolate may improve constipation trouble and even speed up bowel movements!
 (2,5) We chiropractors know that constipation when you have back pain isn't good!

 These discoveries are why Satterwhite Chiropractic can put up with the enjoyment of dark chocolate...in moderation, of course.
 Mood, memory, brain function, heart, immune system and stress reduction may all benefit as well.
 (2) Whose day isn't made better with a piece of chocolate?!